gsa-oes/office-of-evaluation-sciences/_collaborations/22XX-NOAA-Sea-Grant.md

 ---
 title: Understanding barriers to access and equity in the Sea Grant Knauss Fellowship Program
-permalink: /projects/increasing-ahs-response/
+permalink: /collaborations/noaa-sea-grant/
 tags:
   - collaborations
   - resources
   - climate
 image: /assets/img/project-images/othercollabs/noaa.png
 image-credit: https://photolib.noaa.gov/Collections/Americas-Coastline/West-Coast/emodule/855/eitem/39949analysis-plan:
-abstract: /assets/abstracts/Sea-Grant-Knauss-summary.pdf
 visualization: /assets/files/Knauss-Fellowship-process-map.pdf
 year: 2022
 domain:
 agency: Commerce
-status: Complete
-type:
 summary: Administrative data and survey responses describe program challenges and opportunities to improve access and equity.
 featured:
-homepage
-services
 ---

 ## What was the challenge?
 The National Oceanic and Atmospheric Administration’s (NOAA) National Sea Grant College Program (Sea Grant) has identified the Knauss Fellowship program as a key avenue for advancing a more diverse workforce.